We are no longer accepting applications for 2023.

 - Submits a concept for research amenable to mixed methods approaches to bring to the MMRTP (can be a full proposal, a draft, or a 1 to 2 page outline of background, specific aims, and research strategy);

 - Willing to participate as a resource person in mixed methods research in their home institution; and,

 - Provides a letter of support from a mentor at their home institution or employer.

 - Because the program is NIH-funded, only U.S. citizens are eligible.

 Notification of Successful Applicants

-Applications for 2020 were due 5 pm Friday January 20, 2020.
-Successful applicants will be notified early in 2020.
-Program activities will commence in March 2020 with webinars and a program retreat held in Baltimore in June 2020.
-Successful applicants will be provided transportation and hotel to attend the meeting in Baltimore and matched to a program consultant and mentor.
+Successful applicants will be notified early in 2023.
+Program activities will commence in March 2023 with webinars and a program retreat held in virtually from June 12-15, 2023.